ethanjli/pigrow-action/README.md

 # PiGrow GitHub Action

-GitHub action to expand a Raspberry Pi SD card image
+GitHub action to decompress & expand a Raspberry Pi SD card image

 This action is the inverse of [ethanjli/pishrink-action](https://github.com/ethanjli/pishrink-action).